Heavy Russian barrage on Ukraine, no water for most of Kyiv - KESQ

 Associated Press

-KYIV, Ukraine (AP) — A massive barrage of Russian strikes hit critical infrastructure in Kyiv, Kharkiv and other Ukrainian cities on Monday morning, knocking out water and power supplies in apparent retaliation for what Moscow alleged was a Ukrainian attack on its Black Sea Fleet over the weekend.
+KYIV, Ukraine (AP) — A massive barrage of Russian cruise missile and drone strikes hit critical infrastructure in Kyiv, Kharkiv and other Ukrainian cities on Monday morning, knocking out water and power supplies in apparent retaliation for what Moscow alleged was a Ukrainian attack on its Black Sea Fleet.

 Russia has intensified its attacks on Ukraine’s power plants and other key infrastructure as the war enters its ninth month.
 Large parts of Ukraine are already experiencing rolling power cuts as a result of Russia’s strategy.